willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 This approach allows us to evaluate the overall sensitivity of $\lambda$ to each covariate while explicitly accounting for the variability experienced by species across their ranges.
 For instance, even if a species is highly sensitive to temperature, its average population response may remain weak if most populations occur under near-optimal conditions.
 Finally, building on previous evidence that North American trees have shown limited cold-edge expansion and hot-edge contraction under climate change [@Talluto2017], we test whether sensitivity to climate and competition varies across species' geographic ranges.
-By quantifying the relative effects of climate and competition on population growth rate, our framework provides a mechanistic basis for understanding how forest trees may respond to climate change, management, and conservation actions.
+By quantifying how climate and competition together govern population growth rate, this framework offers a mechanistic basis for predicting tree responses to climate change, management, and conservation.

 ![Conceptual framework to assess how the sensitivity of population growth rate to climate and competition varies across species' geographic ranges.
 Using repeated measurements of individual trees from forest inventories spanning the eastern United States and Québec, Canada, we fitted species-specific growth, survival, and recruitment models parameterized as functions of individual size, competition, and plot-level climate covariates.
 These demographic models form the components of a size-structured Integral Projection Model (IPM), from which population growth rate ($\lambda$) is estimated for each species $i$ at each plot location $j$.
 We then apply perturbation analysis to quantify the sensitivity of $\lambda$ to climate and competition under the local environmental and stand composition conditions of each plot.
 Cold and hot range limits were identified using the 10th and 90th percentiles of mean annual temperature across each species' distribution.
 By averaging sensitivities across plots within each range edge, we assess how the sensitivity of population growth rate differs between cold and hot distributional limits.](manuscript/figs/concept_fig.png){#fig:concept_fig width=100%}